There’s More Than One Way Home

 God only knew what he was up to.
 Staring at the graffiti on the wall.
 Or maybe he’d never found the boys’ room, even though I had seen him disappear into the side of the building.
 At any rate, I had to find him.
 So I put my purse on my shoulder and trekked across the meadow.
 If I had to stand at the restroom door and shout his name, it wouldn’t be the first time.
 I had been proud of him when at age eight he had refused to go into the ladies’ room with me.
 I worried about his safety, but any move toward independence was worth some risk.

-I wove my way through the milling public school classes, now breaking up for their own lunch.
-My husband Alex and I had dismissed the public school system as an option for Jack after we toured a number of special needs pre-school facilities, and found them understaffed and rating about a notch above the state prison system as far as upkeep went.
-And so we had been squeezing Jack’s octagonal needs into the pentagonal hole that was Pathways Academy, with its small class size and expensive computer lab.
+I weaved my way through the milling public school classes, now breaking up for their own lunch.
+Jack’s dad and I had dismissed the public school system as an option after we toured a number of special needs pre-school facilities, and found them understaffed and rating about a notch above the state prison system in aesthetics and upkeep.
+And so we had been squeezing Jack’s octagonal needs into the pentagonal hole that was the Pathways School, with its small class size and expensive computer lab.
 But the public school teachers, with classes twice as large as Pathways’, had better control over their students.

 “Are there any kids in there?”
 I asked.